-Date & Time: Every Thursday 8:00 pm to 9:15 pm
+Date & Time: Thursdays, 8:00 pm to 9:15 pm

-Location: RESOBOX Studio (44-02 23rd Street, Long Island City, NY)
+Location: RESOBOX Studio (44-02 23rd Street, Room 210, Long Island City, NY)

 Jodo consists solely of two-person kata practice, in which the swordsman attacks but is subdued by the person wielding the stick.
 Jodo practice includes some light contact, but no grappling or free-sparring.